codewithgun/learn-postgres/concurrency-lock/README.md

 | Table | Lock on `table`, all rows in the table cannot be access

 In PostgreSQL, `exclusive row-level lock` is automatically applied when the row is updated or deleted. (https://www.postgresql.org/docs/9.1/explicit-locking.html)

+# Experiments
+Since I got `double spending` issue today.
+Therefore, I will be experimenting on `lock` as a solution for double spending issue.

+Create tables and seed some dummy data by running `create-table.sql` and `seed.sql`.